 CREATE OR REPLACE FUNCTION livedata_insert_function() RETURNS TRIGGER AS $$ BEGIN IF NEW.part_value BETWEEN 1 AND 2 THEN EXECUTE 'INSERT INTO livedata_part_'||NEW.part_value ||' VALUES ($1.*)' USING NEW; ELSE RAISE EXCEPTION 'part_value is out of range'; END IF; RETURN NULL; END; $$ LANGUAGE plpgsql;

 CREATE TRIGGER tr_insert_livedata BEFORE INSERT ON livedata FOR EACH ROW EXECUTE PROCEDURE livedata_insert_function();

 Up to this point we have prepared the partitions and the insert trigger, following the standard way.
-As soon as the function is bond to a trigger the mother table inserts will land in the child tables, and will be delivered from there.
+As soon as the function is bound to a trigger, the mother table inserts will land in the child tables, and will be delivered from there.
 The existing data will be delivered from the mother table.

 INSERT INTO livedata(some_data, part_value) VALUES ('new_one',1); SELECT * FROM livedata_part_1;

 should show the new entry in the partition table, as expected.